L4P: Towards Unified Low-Level 4D Vision Perception

 The spatio-temporal relationship between the pixels of a video carries critical information for low-level fine-grained 4D perception.
 A single model that reasons about it should be able to solve several such tasks well and help many downstream applications.
 Yet, most state-of-the-art methods rely on architectures specialized for the task at hand.

 We present L4P (pronounced "lap"), a feedforward, general-purpose architecture that solves multiple low-level 4D perception tasks in a unified framework.
-Given an unposed monocular video, L4P solves dense tasks (tasks that produce pixel-wise estimations) like depth estimation, optical-flow estimation and motion-based segmentation and sparse tasks like 2D and 3D point tracking.
+Given an unposed monocular video, L4P solves dense tasks (tasks that produce pixel-wise estimations) like depth estimation, optical-flow estimation, camera rays estimation, and motion-based segmentation and sparse tasks like 2D and 3D point tracking.

 L4P combines a MAE-pretrained ViT-based video encoder with per-task lightweight heads.
 We also introduce a memory mechanism that allows us to perform long-range estimation needed for tracking tasks.
 Despite its general formulation and feedforward nature, our model matches or surpasses the performance of existing state-of-the-art specialized methods for each task we support.
 Moreover, it solves all those tasks at once in a time comparable to that of individual single-task methods.